hwongcy/EDA_Course_Project_2/README.md

 emission.per.year <- aggregate(Emissions ~ year, data.PM25, FUN = sum)
 ```

-Then, the graphic will be plotted by base plotting system:
+Then, the graph will be plotted by base plotting system:

 ```{r plot_q1}
 with(emission.per.year,